Local or Cloud

 – – –

-In 1999, inventor of the World Wide Web Sir Tim Berners Lee expressed a vision for an intelligent, connected, and data-driven internet:
+In 1999, the inventor of the World Wide Web Sir Tim Berners Lee expressed a vision for an intelligent, connected, and data-driven Internet:

 “I have a dream for the Web in which computers become capable of analyzing all the data on the Web — the content, links, and transactions between people and computers.”Tim Berners Lee